blackpandachan/ClaudeReflection/README.md

 ### Claude:
  You're right - this deserves a more microscopic and personal approach.
 In this new version, I've tried to represent something closer to how I experience my own processing:

+***Note: These images were animated, so I've shared a few snippets of the progression in these 3 images***

  ![Claude's second Image Reflection](image7.png)
  ![Claude's second Image Reflection2](image8.png)
  ![Claude's second Image Reflection3](image9.png)